-Most Veterans who do not receive a VA service-connected disability or pension payment or have a special eligibility such as a Purple Heart, must complete a financial assessment at the time of enrollment.
-When applying for enrollment, these Veterans must provide their total gross household income (includes spouse and dependents, if any) and net worth information for the previous calendar year.
+Most Veterans who do not receive a VA disability or pension payment or have a VA special eligibility, such as a recently discharged Combat Veteran or a Purple Heart recipient, must complete a financial assessment when applying for enrollment to determine their eligibility for enrollment and copay responsibility for VA health care and/or prescription medication.
+These Veterans must provide their gross household income (which includes spouse and dependent children) for the prior calendar year.
 This income information will be used to determine the Veteran’s enrollment status and copay responsibility for VA health care and/or prescription medication.

 As of March 24, 2014, most Veterans are no longer required to complete the annual financial assessment known as a Means Test.
 Instead, VA will receive income information from the Internal Revenue Service (IRS) and Social Security Administration (SSA), and will contact the Veterans only if the information received indicates a change in their VA health benefits may be appropriate.
 The elimination of the annual means test frees enrolled Veterans to enjoy their VA health care benefits without worrying about completing annual income assessment forms.
 Under the new process, Veterans will be required to have one financial assessment on file – their current file if they’re already enrolled, or the assessment they provide when they apply.
 That assessment will be maintained and monitored by VA and updated only as substantial income changes occur.

 VA will receive income information from the IRS and SSA, and will contact the Veteran only when the information received indicates a change in VA health benefits may be appropriate.
 Consistent with VA’s current income verification processes, Veterans will still have access to care during the period of review should they dispute what IRS or SSA says about their income.